Nullvora/mabor-bench/README.md

 You can trigger benchmark execution on-demand in a pull request by adding the label ci:benchmarks.

-The parameters passed to burn-bench are defined in a benchmarks.toml file located at the root of the pull request’s repository.
+The parameters passed to mabor-bench are defined in a benchmarks.toml file located at the root of the pull request’s repository.

 Below is an example of such a file.
 Most fields are self-explanatory: